NHC135/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# :floppy_disk: Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository!
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights, Designed as a project that highlights industry best practices in data engineering and analytics

-## Project Requirements
+## :memo: Project Requirements

 ### Building the Data Warehouse (Data Engineering)